frenchcomp/east-code-runner/docs/api/files/universal/Service/RabbitMQReturnConsumerService.php.txt

 /**
  * Class RabbitMQReturnConsumerService.
  * AMQP Consumer service, to listen the queue used by the RemotePHP7Runner's worker to return to this platform status
  * and tasks' results.
-Resulst and status use the same chanel, the service dispatches them to good Runner manager's
+Results and status use the same chanel, the service dispatches them to good Runner manager's
  * methods.
 Objects are serialized in JSON format and are automatically deserialized by the service.
  *
  * @copyright   Copyright (c) 2009-2017 Richard Déloge (richarddeloge@gmail.com)